vocdoni/docs/docs/protocol/entity-metadata.md

 - Use `Text` records to store data that may change frequently

 #### **Don't**
-- Use the EntityResolver to store large objects
+- Use the Entity Resolver to store large objects
   - Instead, define [Content URI](/protocol/data-schema?id=content-uri) links to data that can live on Swarm, IPFS, etc.
 - Use Swarm/IPFS to store data that is already in a `Text` record
   - An update to one field will need publishing at least three updates